ros2/design/articles/055_ros_parameter_design.md

 There are several ways to load parameters at startup including command line arguments, roslaunch arguments, and potentially parameter files.
 This is something which should be addressed in conjunction with the new launch system.

-### Support for arrays of primitives

-During the API discussions supporting arrays of primitives was discussed and deferred.
-Adding support for arrays in the interface is relatively straight forward.
-It slightly increases the complexity of the API for users, but can support several use cases.
-A use case for arrays of numbers is expressing a matrix or vector, addressing each position in a matrix by some sort of row-column naming scheme can get very cumbersome.

 ### Predeclared interface to support static checking/validation